drovp/encode/README.md

 ## Advanced

 You can see exactly the ffmpeg parameters used in each operation's log section, or check the `src/lib/{video|image|audio}.ts` files to see how they're constructed.
 If you see something that is not optimal, or have any ideas how to improve things, [create an issue](https://github.com/drovp/encode/issues)!.

-## Changelog

-### 5.0.0

-- Breaking: `video.ignore`, `audio.ignore`, `image.ignore` options consolidated into one `process: Type[]` option.
-- Added output flairs to inform about file size savings.

-### 4.2.1

--   Fixed fit and cover resizing not respecting downscale only option.
--   When min savings is not satisfied, processor won't emit warnings anymore, it'll only log about it.
--   Skip threshold option no only takes an effect when no resizing needs to happen to the output.

-### 4.2.0

--   Added GIF and PNG output formats.